gregsmi/seqr-deploy/README.md

 ### Security considerations

 The majority of the infrastructure deployed by this repository is placed in an Azure Virtual Network (VNet).
 This includes the Kubernetes cluster and the Azure Database for PostgreSQL (Postgres).
-The only resource within the VNet that is exposed to the public internet is the Kubernetes Load Balancer, which is configured to only allow traffic from a set of allow-listed CIDR blocks.
+The only resource within the VNet that is exposed to the public internet is the Kubernetes Ingress Controller, which is configured to only allow traffic from a set of allow-listed CIDR blocks.
 This prevents unauthorized access to the Kubernetes cluster and Postgres which allowing intended users the ability to access the seqr application.

 Authentication to the seqr application is handled by Azure Active Directory (AAD).
 This is configured such that only users within the AAD tenant associated with the deployment are able to access the application.
 Authorization for the application is handled by the application itself, which grants project-level access with varying roles.